yoshuawuyts/knowledge/unix.md

 $ rename -n 's/foo/bar/' *.txt
 ```

+## Init
+The init process is the heart of the OS.
+It schedules everything that happens
+on top of the kernel.

 ## See Also
 - [cleaning an arch installation](http://blog.andreascarpino.it/cleaning-an-arch-linux-installation/)
 - [the art of the cli](https://github.com/jlevy/the-art-of-command-line)